 Windsor Ruins

-Located about 60 miles southwest of Ridgeland and 40 miles northeast of Natchez along the Parkway, Port Gibson has preserved the timeless heritage of a storied past.
+Located about 60 miles southwest of Ridgeland and 40 miles northeast of Natchez along the Parkway, Port Gibson, Mississippi has preserved the timeless heritage of a storied past.
 Chartered as a town on March 12, 1803, Port Gibson is Mississippi’s third oldest settlement.
 It was the site of several clashes during the American Civil War and was important during Ulysses S. Grant’s Vicksburg Campaign.
 Many of Port Gibson’s historic buildings survived the Civil War because Grant believed the city “too beautiful to burn.”

 portgibsononthemississippi.com